Hypa Hypa: Genesis and artwork

 The song was written by the band members Daniel Haniß, Kevin Ratajczak, Nico Sallach and Pascal Schillo.
 Recording and production resulted from the collaboration between Haniß, Ratajczak and Schillo.
 Haniß was also responsible for mixing the piece himself.
 The mastering was done by Pitchback Studio, under the direction of the owner Aljoscha Seig.

 A screenshot from the accompanying music video can be seen on the front cover of the single.
 It shows the band in a 1980s style, in front of a convertible, four palm trees and a bright neon pink sun.
 The artist and song information consists of the inscription: 'Eskimo Callboy starring in Hypa Hypa'.
 The information is centred at the top of the cover image.
 Matthias Lowesnstein from Season Zero was responsible for the artwork.
 The concept came from the band itself.
-The cover image was first presented on June 4, 2020.
+The cover image was first presented on 4 June 2020.

 Publishing and promotion

-Hypa Hypa was initially released as a single on June 18, 2020.
+Hypa Hypa was initially released as a single on 18 June 2020.
 The single was released as a digital download through the music label Century Media.
 It was distributed by Sony Music Publishing.
-On September 11, 2020, the song was released as part of Electric Callboy's second EP MMXX.
+On 11 September 2020, the song was released as part of Electric Callboy's second EP MMXX.
 In the first half of 2021, the band re-recorded the song with some guest vocalists.
 Some of these new recordings were released in April and May 2021 as singles and some were released as music videos.
 All singles, like the main track, were released as digital downloads and streaming.
-The first remix featured the medieval rock band Saltatio Mortis on April 30, 2021.
-It was followed by a feature from pop singer, Sasha on May 7, 2021.
-The hip-hop duo 257ers on May 14, 2021.
-The DJ duo GeStort aber GeiL, the metal singer Axel One, the metalcore band We Butter the Bread with Butter and the country band The BossHoss on May 20, 2021.
-On May 21, 2021, a new edition of the MMXX album was released called: 'Hypa Hypa edition'.
+The first remix featured the medieval rock band Saltatio Mortis on 30 April 2021.
+It was followed by a feature from pop singer, Sasha on 7 May 2021.
+The hip-hop duo 257ers on 14 May 2021.
+The DJ duo GeStort aber GeiL, the metal singer Axel One, the metalcore band We Butter the Bread with Butter and the country band The BossHoss on 20 May 2021.
+On 21 May 2021, a new edition of the MMXX album was released called: 'Hypa Hypa edition'.
 This extended EP includes all the new remixes, as well as the unreleased featuring with guitarist Tobias Rauscher.

 To promote the song, the band performed at Wacken World Wide 2020, among other music festivals.

 Background information

 Hypa Hypa is the first release from Electric Callboy to feature the new front man Nico Sallach, who was previously the lead singer of trancecore band To the Rats and Wolves.
 He replaced Sebastian 'Sushi' Biesler, who had left the band after ten years.
-Biesler announced his departure on February 12, 2020.
+Biesler announced his departure on 12 February 2020.
 After leaving the band, he formed Ghostkid.